- Consolidated Notes

 Liabilities comprise long-term liabilities to financial institutions, trade payables, tax liabilities, interest owed, liabilities owed to employees, and other liabilities.
 When such items are recognised for the first time, they are booked at their cost of acquisition, which corresponds to the fair value of the consideration received.
-All liabilities are measured in subsequent years at the adjusted cost of acquisition under the effective interest method.
+All liabilities are measured in subsequent years at the adjusted cost of acquisition under the effective interest method according to IFRS 9.
 The liability is derecognised when it has been settled, cancelled or expired.

 20. Revenue and cost recognition

 The InVision Group’s revenues are generated by granting rights of use to software products (unlimited use, one-time use, time-limited use) and by providing related services.

 In case of unlimited or one-time use rights, the revenues are recognised completely at the point in time of the granting of rights of use.
 In case of time-limited rights, revenues are recognised on a straight-line basis pro rata temporis over the time for which they were calculated.
 Revenues from services are recognised at the point in time the service is provided.